 Candidates for Cochlear Implants

 Adults and children with nerve hearing loss can be candidates for cochlear implants.
-If you or your child get little-to-no benefit from regular hearing aids, then the cochlear implant could be life-changing.
+If you or your child gets little benefit from regular hearing aids, then the cochlear implant could be life-changing.
 To find out how these devices could benefit you, contact the specialists at NYHD to learn more about cochlear implants.

 Schedule a Consultation